Borderline ovarian tumours

 Your doctor might also examine you internally.
 This is to see if your womb and ovaries feel normal.

-Your doctor will ask you to lie on your back with your feet drawn up and your knees apart.
-They will then put one or two gloved fingers into your vagina at the same time as pressing down on your abdomen with the other hand.
-If any part of your reproductive system is swollen, or if a lump of any kind is there, your doctor may be able to feel it.
+Your doctor will ask you to lie on your back on the couch with your knees up and legs apart.
+They put one or two gloved fingers into your vagina, and at the same time press down on your tummy (abdomen) with their other hand.
+They may be able to feel if there are any swellings or lumps in your ovaries or womb.

 Scans